When you lack talent - the art of discipline

 I believe that reaching a state of flow, where regular practice replaces the ego’s craving for applause, happens best in certain company.

 If you want to be a long-distance player, forget the romantic image of an artist with a mind clouded by psychedelics.
+Think about of those who ended up at their 27’s.

 Appreciate motivation, but value discipline